 Kafka Exporter

 You can create one or more export topics in your Kafka exporter.
 Topics must be pre-provisioned on the Kafka broker beforehand.
 You can determine what data is to be streamed to your export topic by creating one or more data subscriptions.
-Data subscriptions can be one of three types:
+Data subscriptions can be one of three data types:

 Additionally, a heartbeat topic can be specified to have the exporter continuously send a message on a specified interval.